gooddata/gooddata-ui-sdk/libs/sdk-backend-base/README.md

 [![npm monthly downloads](https://img.shields.io/npm/dm/@gooddata/sdk-backend-base)](https://npmcharts.com/compare/@gooddata/sdk-backend-base?minimal=true)&nbsp;
 ![typescript](https://img.shields.io/badge/typescript-first-blue?logo=typescript)

+This package is a part of the [GoodData.UI SDK](https://sdk.gooddata.com/gooddata-ui/docs/about_gooddataui.html).
+To learn more, check [the source monorepo](https://github.com/gooddata/gooddata-ui-sdk).

 This package contains foundational, reusable code useful for building new or decorating existing [Analytical Backend](https://www.npmjs.com/package/@gooddata/sdk-backend-spi) implementations.
 This is lower-level, infrastructural code which may be useful when building larger, more complex applications.